aroget/volker/src/en/methods.md

 I have been practicing Vipassana Meditation as taught by S.N.
 Goenka for some years now.
 The first step in this form of mindfulness meditation is the conscious observation of your own breath (Anapanasati; from the Pali anapana=breath in and out and sati=mindfulness, literally "mindfulness of breathing").
 It is not changed, but left naturally, as it is.
 If it is fast, then it is fast, if it is heavy, then it is heavy...
 Similarly, the described body psychotherapies also include the conscious observation of the natural breathing process.
 Compared to the above spiritual practices, the modification of the breath at will is NOT part of anapanasati.

-Essentially two abilities are trained: on the one hand, the **"faculty of awareness"** (latin facultas "ability").
+Essentially two abilities are trained: on the one hand, the "**faculty of awareness**" (latin facultas "ability").
 On the other hand, it is practiced not to react mentally to what is perceived (exercise of equanimity = **equanimity** ≠ indifference).

 The body position is an upright sitting, as comfortably as possible (e.g. on a chair).
 The back should be straight and the rest of the body relaxed.
 The eyes remain closed.
 As soon as a distraction occurs in the form of a feeling or thought - e.g. after five minutes you realize that you were "somewhere else" - you return to the breath.
 Thoughts are not pursued during practice, they are allowed to come and go, arise and die away, without being attached to them.